Making Contact and Interviewing

 A job interview is your opportunity to show you are the best candidate for the position.
 Prepare for your next interview by following a few key principles:

-Self-Assessment: In your initial preparation, focus on the skills and experiences that you want to get across during the interview.
+Prepare: In your initial preparation, focus on crafting your career story.
 Review your accomplishments so you can articulate your qualifications effectively.
+Make sure you focus and reflect on your career competencies.

 Research: Go beyond researching the basics of an organization on their website.
 Follow them on LinkedIn to find recent initiatives by the organization and their target markets.